Forgetting is Everywhere

 \begin{scenario}[The binary flipper.]
 Consider a binary classification model that flips its predictions at every timestep.

-\emph{Consistency verdict: no forgetting.} Similar to the clock, the consistency update believes time remains fixed at its last known state; thus, the learner does not flip its predictions, and its state remains fixed.
-Consequently, its futures remain invariant under consistency updates, and the flipper does not forget. \end{scenario}
+\emph{Self-Consistency verdict: no forgetting.} Under self-consistent updates, all transitions up to time $t+k$ match those produced under learning interactions.
+Consequently, the binary flipper's futures remain invariant under self-consistent updates, and the flipper does not forget. \end{scenario}

 \begin{scenario}[Label permutation.]
 Take a perfectly trained binary classifier.
-Now, consider that we permute the mapping between logits and output labels without changing the parameters.
+Now, consider permuting the mapping between logits and output labels without changing the parameters.
 On the one hand, the parameters remain the same; on the other, the outputs have changed significantly.
 Has such a model forgotten everything it knew just because its behaviour has changed, or has it not forgotten anything at all because it has the same states?

-\emph{Consistency verdict: no forgetting.} Similar to the clock, the consistency update believes time remains fixed at its last known state; thus, the learner does not flip its predictions during consistent updates, and its state and predictive distributions remain fixed.
-Consequently, its futures remain invariant under consistency updates, and the learner does not forget. \end{scenario}
+\emph{Self-Consistency verdict: this forgets.} During the simulated marginalisation, when a label permutation occurs, the predictive distribution changes, implying the learner has forgotten when a permutation occurs. \end{scenario}

 \begin{scenario}[Forgetting unseen but generalised inputs.]
 Consider a learner that is trained on the MNIST dataset.
 At time $t$, the model correctly classifies all instances of the digit “4” in the test set.
 After further training, it loses the ability to correctly classify some test examples.
 Can a model forget something that it has never directly encountered (such as specific test inputs) but has nonetheless learned to generalise to?